[Last Updated: 7/31/2017]

 I had tentatively planned to go on a trip this fall to Zions and Bryce Canyon National Parks.
 But when I really thought about the trip, it didn’t seem that exciting to me.
 Perhaps because it was very similar to a number of other trips we had done recently (to Moab and the Grand Canyon).
 The scenery isn’t all that different from where we live now, an area with lots of majestic canyons.
 I’m sure it’d be a great trip, but the reason we picked it was because it was consistent with all the other things we had used to make all of our other routine life choices.

 And this is just the issue.
 When you formalize your opinions, your preferences converge and start to result in redundancy in decision-making.
 The very act of randomizing your decision-making forces you into a wider variety of rich life experiences.
-The RLEG gets you out of your comfort zone and bubble.
+The RLEG gets you out of your comfort zone.
 And I think that’s a good thing.

 It gets you out of your ruts.